• About Us

 Despite the continuous use of anime characters’ images by hackers, the Japanese government has been utilizing the genre to promote better cybersecurity practices and internet hygiene.

-In one of the examples, the 2018 anime series “Beatless” collaborated with the Japanese government’s National Center of Incident Readiness and Strategy for Cybersecurity (NISC) to celebrate Cybersecurity Awareness Month in Japan.
+In one of the examples, the 2018 anime series “Beatless” collaborated with the Japanese government’s National Center of Incident Readiness and Strategy for Cybersecurity (NISC) to celebrate Cybersecurity news Awareness Month in Japan.

 Similarly, the Japanese government pushes out advertisements, campaigns, and funded anime shows that create awareness about cybersecurity among citizens.